kimtth/small-dsl-eclipse-debug/README.md

 # smallD
 Language Engineering as a Toy Language, The name is Small D. Intergration with Eclipse Debug UI.
 Simple Interpreter and Debugger.

+1.org.xtext.labs.mydsl.interpreter part is fully developed and designed based on parsing result, not a feature of xtend framework.

+2.This interpreter is integrated with eclipse debug UI.
+This is independent part from xtend.

+3.The code editor functionalities are created and fixed by xtend frameworks.

+4.The side view and deploy is managed by eclipse plugin development.

 # What and why is small D?

 Language Engineering as a Toy Language, the name is Small D. D is an abbreviation of DSL (Domain Specific Language).